Introduction

 $ L = \lim_{n \to \infty} \left| \frac{1}{1} \right| = 1, \qquad R = \frac{1}{1} = 1. $

 The series converges when $|x| < 1$ and diverges when $|x| > 1$.
-And the first diverges (the partial sums grow without bound), while the second diverges as well because its terms do not approach zero.
-Even so, at the endpoints $x = 1$ and $x = -1$, the series becomes $\sum 1$ and $\sum (-1)^n$ respectively.
-Hence the interval of convergence is $(-1, 1)$, and the radius is $R = 1$ Turns out it matters..
+In real terms, at the endpoints $x = 1$ and $x = -1$, the series becomes $\sum 1$ and $\sum (-1)^n$ respectively.
+Now, the first diverges (the partial sums grow without bound), while the second diverges as well because its terms do not approach zero.
+Hence the interval of convergence is $(-1, 1)$, and the radius is $R = 1$.

 Example 3.
 For the series $\sum_{n=0}^{\infty} \frac{n!}{n^n} x^n$, we again use the Ratio Test:

-$ L = \lim_{n \to \infty} \frac{(n+1)!/(n+1)^{n+1}}{n!/n^n} = \lim_{n \to \infty} \frac{(n+1) \cdot n^n}{(n+1)^{n+1}} = \lim_{n \to \infty} \left( \frac{n}{n+1} \right)^n = \frac{1}{e} Most people skip this — try not to..
+$ L = \lim_{n \to \infty} \frac{(n+1)!/(n+1)^{n+1}}{n!/n^n} = \lim_{n \to \infty} \frac{(n+1) \cdot n^n}{(n+1)^{n+1}} = \lim_{n \to \infty} \left( \frac{n}{n+1} \right)^n = \frac{1}{e}.

 Therefore $R = e$.
-That said, the series converges absolutely for $|x| < e$ and diverges for $|x| > e$.
-Endpoint analysis would require a separate investigation, but the radius itself is cleanly determined Not complicated — just consistent..
+The series converges absolutely for $|x| < e$ and diverges for $|x| > e$.
+Endpoint analysis would require a separate investigation, but the radius itself is cleanly determined.

 Endpoint Behavior